mrethana/news_bias_final/README.md

 2. I used vader sentiment in nltk and TEXTBLOB to get the polarity of each article and the textblob subjectivity
 3. Utilized NLTK part of speech tagging to get the main subject and sub-topic of each article
 4. Vectorized each of the topics and sub-topics using a pre-trained word2vec model.
-    + Once I had the word embeddings for each topic I used k-means clustering to group similar topics into bukcets.
+    + Once I had the word embeddings for each topic I used k-means clustering to group similar topics into buckets.
     + I used PCA to reduce dimensionality of the embeddings to visualize them.
 Below is the graph using two principal components.

 ![alt text](https://github.com/mrethana/news_bias_final/blob/master/Screenshots/w2v.png?raw=True)